-There is a number of things you can do to make sure you bring trust and reliability to your online relationship whether it’s with people or clients.
+There is a number of things you can do to make sure you bring trust and reliability to your online relationship, whether it’s with people or clients.

-Increasing the conversion rate without having to increase traffic is definitely a dream of many eCommerce and online service providers.
+Increasing the conversion rate without having to increase traffic is a dream of many eCommerce and online service providers.
 But do you know what does it take to actually achieve it?

 It’s all about working with the existing traffic and one key thing that many people overlook.

 The first thought people have when they don’t see the number of conversions they’d expect is that something is missing.

 The one thing that’s definitely missing is probably personality and personalization.
 How trustable are you?
 What’s your first impression on the customers?
 How personal are you in the emails?
 (Are you even doing emails?).

 It’s all about offering the customers and clients exactly what they’re looking for.
-Don’t overwhelm them, yet make their stay on your site as comfortable and easy, making yourself very reliable, and trustable by showing a great side of your brands’ personality.
+Don’t overwhelm them, yet make their stay on your site as comfortable and easy – making yourself very reliable and trustable by showing a great side of your brand’s personality.

 Trust the Data

-Now when you know that you don’t need to make a number of changes, yet you need to take your existing traffic seriously and provide as much as you can – you have to work with the data.
+Now you know that you don’t need to make a number of changes, yet you need to take your existing traffic seriously and provide as much as you can – you have to work with the data.

-Personalized website experience is important, and unless you know every customer that comes to your site (and you probably don’t), you need to use data as your lead.
+The personalized website experience is important, and unless you know every customer that comes to your site (and you probably don’t), you need to use data as your lead.

-There are many ways to achieve so, but here are the best ones you could use to increase the conversion rate from traffic you’re already getting.
+There are many ways to achieve so, but here are the best ones you could use to increase the conversion rate from the traffic you’re already getting.

-Personalised Website Experience
+Personalized Website Experience

-Providing personalized experience to shoppers also has some hidden benefits such as improving customer relationship and being able to sell them exactly what they’re looking for.
+Providing a personalized experience to shoppers has also a few hidden benefits such as improving customer relationships and converting the warm leads into customers.

 Provide Answers to Customers

-Shopping online is meant to be convenient, so don’t make it any other way.
-Make sure that your store is easy to navigate and that your customers aren’t wasting their time traveling through your store full of products.
+Shopping online is meant to be convenient, so make sure your customers don’t feel it is any other way.
+Make sure that your store is easy to navigate and that your customers aren’t wasting their time traveling through your listed products.

 Make sure you don’t only add a business phone.
-People nowadays like to communicate through messages, and that’s something you should offer, in case you aren’t offering already.
+People nowadays like to communicate through messages, and that’s something you should offer (in case you aren’t offering already).

-User-generated content is another good way to go.
+User-generated content is another way to go.
 If you’re trying to build trust and reputation for your store, there’s no better way to achieve it.

-People who shop online are most likely looking for reviews and feedback from other people, and will always trust other customers first than trusting a store.
-That’s just the way online shopping works.
+People who shop online are most likely looking for reviews and feedback from other people, and will always trust other customers first than trusting a store (if you are not a well-known brand).

-You can even create your own reviews and rating system which potential customers will see once they browse through products.
-It’s definitely something that will increase your conversion rate.
+You can even create your own reviews and rating system which potential customers will see once they browse through your products.
+It’s definitely something that will help build trust and eventually increase the conversion rate.

 Throughout your sales funnel, a check-out page is the most crucial element.
-Simply think of it as a page that will determine whether or not will you close the sale.
+Simply think of it as a page that will determine whether or not you will close the sale.

 For example, people don’t like to see extra high costs at the end of their shopping experience.
 Instead, display the extra costs right on time, even before the customers add the items to their cart.